heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 ### Step 6: Push the file to your remote repository

-Now that you've committed your file, run `git push` to publish your changes to your remote repository (GitHub.com).
+Now that you've committed your file run `git push` to publish your changes to your remote repository (GitHub.com).

 ## See also